-There are two lectures each week (Tuesdays at Fridays at 16:10 in Teviot Lecture Theatre - Doorway 5), and one guided lab session (Tuesdays 12.10-2 in the Drill Hall, Forrest Hill: we will take a short break in the middle of this, for you to go out and take a quick bite of a packed lunch!).
+There are usually two lectures each week (Tuesdays and Fridays at 17:10 in S1, 7 George Square), and one guided lab session (Tuesdays 9:00-10:50, Appleton Tower Lab 6.06, starting in Week 2).
 All of these are compulsory: note in particular that, unlike in some other courses, the lab session is something you must attend.
 It is just as important as lectures.

 |1||Introduction to design and modelling|